cardano-foundation/cardano-academy/courses/CBCA/1-introduction_to_blockchain/1-general_introduction_and_background/README.md

 ## Network Types

 Networks can be arranged in a number of ways.
-Generally, we can group the arrangement into three categories: centralized, decentralized, and distributed.
+Generally, we can group the arrangement into three categories: centralized, decentralized, and distributed [^4].
 These terms reference how a network is controlled and the allocation of resources across the network.

 Note that network terms vary by context.
 In the blockchain industry, “centralized” and “decentralized” are commonly used to describe the social dynamics and relationships between entities.
 We will look at them in the academic sense.